Joseph

 Serving with excellence

 The Lord was with Joseph and made him successful in Potiphar’s house where he served as a slave.
-Potiphar noticed that the Lord was with Joseph.
+Potiphar noticed that the Lord was with him.

-Joseph’s new master was so pleased with him that he put him in charge of the whole house and everything he owned.
+In fact, he was so pleased with Joseph that he put him in charge of the whole house and everything he owned.

 Why should I do my best if I get nothing extra for it?